RunInUAE

 It is important to note that these special config files merely override anything inside E-UAE's main ".uaerc" file, they do no replace it completely.
 Also, they will cause E-UAE to always be closed & restarted, if it is already running.

 If DiskImage is not already installed, then please read the 6.12.
-How do I install DiskImage? sub-chapter.
+How do I install DiskImage? section.

 Some games are provided as HDF (Hard Disk File) images.
 The easiest way to run them is to mount them using DiskImage, open the disk that appears on Workbench, find the game & then run it (using RunInUAE) by double-clicking it.